electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Credits:

-This document is a modified version of an earlier work, created by Cedric Mesnil <cslashm@gmail.com>, Ledger SAS <cedric@ledger.fr>                                                                             [1]
+This document is a modified version of an earlier work[1], created by Cedric Mesnil <cslashm@gmail.com>, Ledger SAS <cedric@ledger.fr>                                                                             [1]